Lux Ratings are Subjective!

 Wait.
 Your cameras have lux ratings.
 If it is such a terrible spec, why even include it?

-Because there's no standards in measuring lux or even a standard definitions of success in low light imagery, you should have absolutely zero confidence that Brand A's 0.01 lux camera is actually better than Brand B's 0.02 lux camera.
-But that also doesn't mean that Lux is 100% useless.
+Yes, there's no industry standards in measuring lux or even a standard definitions of success in low light imagery, so you should have absolutely zero confidence that Brand A's 0.01 lux camera is actually better than Brand B's 0.02 lux camera.
+But that also doesn't mean that Lux Ratings are 100% useless.

 A subjective opinion is better than nothing.